uozuAho/note_searcher/readme.md

 # todo
 - show related docs to current doc
-    - on doc changed
-    - on editor changed
     - exclude current doc
 - extract tags from current doc, show related docs
+- bug: ext does not activate on open note searcher
+    - workaround: do a search or index to activate
 - auto-index
-    - on save
+    - on save file
-    - on open
+    - on open directory
+- refactor:
+    - vscode facade
+    - extension class that uses vscode facade
+    - now write tests!
+- show related docs on changing active doc?
+    - this will obstruct browsing docs related to the original doc, maybe don't implement this
+    - see onDidChangeActiveTextEditor
 - suggest tags
 - show view container on search complete
 - search box in results view (not supported in tree view... use webview?)